Corionis/ELS/artifacts/document/ideas.md

 on a different computer where drive letters would change.

 ## Features
-Various features and nuances of VolMonger.
+Various features and nuances of VolMunger.

  * Both lower- and upper-case -p/-P or -s/-S options may be used to send multiple publishers to one subscriber, and vice-versa.